MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

 This course focuses on how to lead individuals and teams within organizations.
 This course will develop a systematic understanding of behavior within formal organizational settings.
 Credit will not be awarded for both MGT 6502 and MGT 6100.

-Focuses on the information technology infrastructure in an organization, the information technology industry, and the tools to manage the information resources in an organization.
-Credit will not be awarded for both MGT 6503 and MGT 6123.
+Focuses on emerging trends and business models in organizational information technology infrastructure, the information technology industry, and the tools to manage the information resources in an organization through techniques related to data management, analytics, and visualization.

 MGT 6504.
 Principles of Finance.
 1.5 Credit Hour.